-While many people are familiar with the term postpartum depression, fewer people know about a related mental health condition, called postpartum anxiety.
-Like postpartum depression, postpartum anxiety occurs during pregnancy and/or shortly after the birth of a child, but it has its own distinct set of symptoms and recommended treatments.
+While many people are familiar with the term “postpartum depression,” not as many people know about a related mental health condition called postpartum anxiety.
+Like postpartum depression, postpartum anxiety occurs during pregnancy and/or shortly after the birth of a child.
+It also comes with its own distinct set of symptoms and recommended treatments.

-Read on about what postpartum anxiety looks like, what to do if you or your loved one is experiencing symptoms, and how to treat it.
+Read on to learn about what postpartum anxiety looks like, what to do if you or your loved one is experiencing symptoms, and how to treat it.

 What is postpartum anxiety?

-Postpartum anxiety is characterized as excessive, uncontrollable, and irrational anxiety in the months after giving birth.
+Postpartum anxiety is characterized as excessive, uncontrollable, and irrational anxiety in the months before or after giving birth.

 “It is common for a new mom to worry about her infant’s wellbeing, and her ability as a caregiver,” points out Dr. Susan Park, a psychiatrist in New York City whose specialties include perinatal depression and anxiety.